( View Printable )

 Sexual Orientation under Oregon State Law: An individual/s actual or perceived heterosexuality, homosexuality, bisexuality or gender identity, regardless of whether the individual's gender idently, appearance, expression or behavior differs from that traditionally associated with the individual's sex at birth.

-Workplace Harassment: Unwelcome, unwanted or offensive conduct based on or because of a campus community member's protected status that creates an intimidating, hostile, or degrading environment that would interfere with the work or academic performance of a reasonable person of the complainant’s protected status.
+Workplace Harassment: Unwelcome, unwanted or offensive conduct based on or because of a campus community member's protected status that creates an intimidating, hostile, or degrading environment that would interfere with the work or academic performance of a reasonable person.

 Harassment may occur between a manager/supervisor and a subordinate, between employees, between faculty and student, and among non-emplyoees who have business contact with employees.
 A complainant does not have to be the person harassed, but could be a person affected by the offensive conduct.